Afitos

 Lazise has plenty of bars and quaint little restaurants ideally situated around the port and along the waterfront, which include a plethora of fish and seafood restaurants.
 If you venture down the little side streets, you're also bound to find lots of hidden gems.

 Alongside the old harbour is La Cremeria di Lazise, an extremely popular hole-in-the-wall gelateria with a wide variety of flavours - including fig, nutella, Baileys and banana.
-Each ice cream is presented in huge, appetising peaks and the service is always fantastic, even with the constant queues.
+And the service is always fantastic.

 Just next door is Alla Grotta, a charming seafood restaurant overlooking the harbour.
 Open since 1951, this modern and elegant eatery enjoys the bustling atmosphere of the port and nearby customs house.
 Make sure you reserve a table though as it's pretty well-renowned.